wc-donation/wc-donation-platform/readme.txt

 * 🏆 **Donation Leaderboard**: Showcase top donors with a [donor wall](https://wcdp.jonh.eu/documentation/usage/donation-leaderboard/), recognizing and motivating generous contributions.
 * 🆓 **100% Free & Open Source**: No platform fees or subscriptions, ensuring accessibility for charities of all sizes!

-= 🌟 The Ultimate Fundraising Solution =
+= 🌟 The Ultimate WooCommerce Donation Solution =

 Harness the power of WooCommerce for online fundraising, crowdfunding, and donor management.
-This fundraising & donation plugin is a free alternative to tools like Patreon, Donorbox, GoFundMe or GiveWP. **There are no platform fees or subscriptions.**
+This WooCommerce donation plugin is a free alternative to tools like Patreon, Donorbox, GoFundMe or GiveWP.

-> **100% free**, **open source** and **no platform fees**.
+> **Free**, **open source** and **no platform fees**.
 There are **no paid extensions** for Donation Platform for WooCommerce.

 == 🎯 Essential Fundraising Features 🎯 ==